Be sure to click the arrow above if you want to see my entire Page Notes!

 7. Whenever playtime for a game is referenced, it is always in Hour:Minute format.

 Nulled.
 The game cannot be beaten or completed in any way.
+Generally for arcade or score-based titles.

 Completed.
 Everything is unlocked, all ranks achieved, and every optional goal has been met.

 will also be used for duplicate games.
+I will note if this is the case.

 I don't use the

-marks for anything.
+mark for anything.

 Comments will display my thoughts on the game and a link to a review, if I've written one.